 Inspiration for the Junebug surfaced in Linda’s studio in the Fall of 2007.
 She carried the germ of the idea to the Metuchen Chamber Administrator, who then pointed her to the Metuchen Cultural Arts Commission.
 There was immediate responsiveness to the idea in both the business and arts communities, and very quickly an exciting collaboration was born.
 As the artist-owner of Earthsongs: Works in Clay, Linda is deeply interested in helping to make Metuchen an arts-destination.
 With an MFA in painting and ceramics, Linda has been involved in the arts her whole professional life.
 Beginning this year 2014, her studio is heading up Metuchen Arts Council’s Mud Making Magic four-year Public Mural Project. (https://www.facebook.com/mudmakingmagic.org) Linda’s website gives a broad overview of the kind of work she has produced in the past and continues to develop; visit it at: www.CLAYSONGS.com.
 For very regular updates, images and comments about what’s doing at the studio, visit the studio’s Facebook Page.

 Margo received her BA from Colgate University in philosophy and her Masters in Communications Design from Pratt Institute.
 While having begun her career in advertising, she has focused on graphic design for the past 15 years.
 She established Bounce Design in 2003 and has created many of the designs you see around town.
-Some of her local projects include designs for the following: Fuce5K, Bike-Walk Metuchen, Metuchen Education Foundation, and the Metuchen Democratic Party.
+Some of her local projects include designs for the following: Fuce5K, Bike-Walk Metuchen, Metuchen Education Foundation, the Metuchen Democratic Party … and of course, the Metuchen ArtFest, including the program, street banner, lightpost flags, and flyers.
 She is also the chairperson of the Metuchen Municipal Pool Commission.
 Margo and her family have been Metuchen residents since 2000.
 Margo is currently the creative director at Closet Complete, a division of Prime Line Packaging.

 Junebug SPONSORSHIP COORDINATOR